Dyadic lower little BMO estimates: Weighted estimates

 where the supremum ranges over all finite intervals $I \subseteq \R.$ Similarly, we say that a weight $w$ is a dyadic $A_p$ weight, for $1 < p < \infty,$ if the supremum in condition \eqref{eq:ApCondition} ranges only over dyadic intervals $I \in \cD.$ These definitions also extend to the bi-parameter case.
 Namely, a weight $w$ on $\R^2$ is a locally integrable function on $\R^2$ which is positive almost everywhere.
 Also, we say that a weight $w$ on $\R^2$ is a bi-parameter $A_p$ weight, for $1 < p < \infty,$ if

-where the supremum ranges over all finite rectangles $R \subseteq \R^2$ with sides parallel to the axis.
+where the supremum ranges over all finite rectangles $R \subseteq \R^2$ of positive measure with sides parallel to the axes.
 As before, we say that a weight $w$ is a dyadic bi-parameter $A_p$ weight, for $1 < p < \infty,$ if the supremum in condition \eqref{eq:BiparameterApCondition} ranges only over dyadic rectangles $R.$

 \begin{thm} There holds for dyadic bi-parameter $A_p$ weights $\mu,\lambda$, $1<p<\infty$

 with constants independent of the symbol. \end{thm}